 Niky earned her Bachelor of Science in adult education and training from St. Joseph’s College of Maine in Standish, Maine.
 She is a certified instructional designer and a certified wellness coach.
 What inspires Niky?
 “Stories of triumph.
 When an individual overcomes a situation that has left others immobilized in despair, I'm reminded that I can overcome obstacles too, no matter the level of difficulty!”

-Stephanie Rhodes, Junior Recruiter, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
-Stephanie plays a key role in facilitating communication with job candidates for OFDA’s personal services contracts positions and job postings, in accordance with US Government procurement regulations.
+Nikia Young, Recruiter, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
+She supports the OFDA divisions in recruiting and hiring humanitarian experts to serve in the field and in the Washington, D.C. headquarters.

 Tia Wilkinson, PSC Coordinator, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
 Tia plays a key role in facilitating communication with job candidates for OFDA’s personal services contracts positions and job postings, in accordance with U.S. Government procurement regulations.